 ELCI: Electrical Leakage Circuit Interrupter

-From the main breaker the wiring should go to a distribution panel, with circuit breakers for each separate branch circuit.
+The wire leaving the main breaker should go to a distribution panel, where it is distributed into separate branch circuits.
+There should be a circuit breaker for each branch circuit.
 The main breaker can be combined with this distribution panel.
 This panel should be rated for marine use.
 In 1995 a houseboat manufacturer who used a distribution panel designed for household use, had to recall several thousand houseboats and replace the panels.
 Several people died from being shocked, some while swimming near a houseboat.
 So as well as resulting in deaths, this cost the manufacturer so much he ended up having to sell the company.
 So do it right the first time.
+Use marine rated equipment.

-The wire should be triplex, marine rated UL 1426 boat cable.
-This cable contains three wires, the black, white and green.
-See the cable here.
+The wire should be triplex marine rated boat cable.
+This is an example of Triplex boat cable http://www.ancorproducts.com/en/131370 (this is not an endorseent of Ancor products.
+It is cited only as an example) This cable contains three wires, the black, white and green.
 This looks very much like standard romex cable used in homes but is much better suited for the marine environment.
 In addition to meeting all the chemical and oil resistance requirements, it is stranded tinned copper, which is very corrosion resistant.
 It is rated for 600V.
 Additionally, the outer plastic sheathing is abrasion resistant.
 This is the only wire the Coast Guard allows to be used without grommets or other abrasion protection where it passes through holes in bulkheads or other structure.
 However, you should still provide this protection for safety.

 There is another solution, but it's a more expensive.
 It's an isolation transformer.